Iran demands end to U.N. missile sanctions, West refuses

 The deal under discussion is aimed at curbing Tehran's most sensitive nuclear work for a decade or more, in exchange for relief from sanctions that have slashed Iran's oil exports and crippled its economy.

-The United States and its allies fear Iran is using its civilian nuclear program as a cover to develop a nuclear weapons capability.
-Iran says its program is peaceful.
+The United States and its allies fear Iran is using its civilian nuclear programme as a cover to develop a nuclear weapons capability.
+Iran says its programme is peaceful.

 An agreement would be the most important milestone in decades towards easing hostility between the United States and Iran, enemies since Iranian revolutionaries captured 52 hostages in the U.S. embassy in Tehran in 1979.